 When you create your application a random name and subdomain are automatically assigned to it, which can be customized in this section.
 The Application Name is for your own reference and will not appear anywhere after publishing the app.
-Next, you can customize your subdomain as follows: https://<randomname>.softr.io.
-If you are on a paid plan, you can also use a custom domain.
+Next, you can customize your subdomain as follows: https://<yourname>.softr.io.
+You can also use a custom domain.

 Here you can use your own custom domain to run your website or web-application on.
 More detailed info on configuring a custom domain can be found here.

 In this section you have the list of all the available integrations that can be connected to your app.
 Each integration is examined in greater detail here.

 Here you can configure general SEO settings, while SEO details for individual pages can be set in page settings.

 In the Google Site Verification field you need to add your ID to verify your ownership of the website and link it to Google Search Console.

 Further on, you can fill in the robots.txt file to provide some instructions for web crawler.
 You can find more info on robots.txt here.

 In this section, you can add custom code to your app header and footer.
 The first one will be applied before the </head> tag, and the second one will be applied before the </body> tag.
 Within the <head> element, you can link external resources, add metadata as well as custom styles.
 The second piece will be added at the end of your <body> element and is meant for adding scripts.

 Let's suppose we want to add a Facebook Messenger to our Softr app, so that users can contact our Facebook Page.

 In the Page Settings, we are going to navigate to Messaging, and select Add Messenger to your website, as shown below.